trishume/sympy-wiki-with-svn/GSoC-2011-Application-Oscar-Najera:-Abstract-Dirac-notation.md

 ## My project

 ### Goal
 Implement a framework where quantum calculations can be done using Dirac Bra-Ket Notation.
+Implement various quantum systems capable to use this framework.
 ### Motivation
 Dirac Notation greatly simplifies the treatment of quantum states, while working on a certain problem.
 But there always comes a time when calculations have to be done, that's when we use computers, but it is a tedious work to write the corresponding wavefuntion and the operator involved and then integrating over the whole space.
 There are many know quantum systems with analytically solved eigenstates, after implementing those solutions we could use Dirac Notation to call them and do some calculations like:
 Expected values: